VeiTrr/ItemClearLag-ICL/README.md

 ## Commands

+Write `/icl` in chat to see all available commands.

 The main command provided by ICL is `/icl`, which has several subcommands:

 - `/icl forceclean`: Immediately clears all items on the ground.